thedynamiclinker/sudocode/zero/The Sumerian Dog Joke.md

 But soon after we invented cities, we invented other things too.

 Serious adult things, like professionalism, accounting, bureaucracy, desks, and paperwork.

 Before there was paper, there was paperwork.
 It's true.

-Life got more serious and less funny for people like me and you.
+Life got more serious and less funny, for people like me and you.

 It happened slowly.